🗓️ Guide 2026 — mis à jour avril

 • On windier days, ask for protected Central sites.

-• Combine diving + hotel relaxation perfectly.
+• Great month to combine diving + hotel relaxation.

 March 🌦️